Meeting the needs of the present without compromising the ability of future generations to meet their own needs

 To further advance the principles of sustainability, the Brundtland Commission called for a “universal declaration” of norms to promote sustainable development.
 This goal was realized with the Earth Charter (2000), a “global consensus statement on ethics and values for a sustainable future.”
 Developed over a period of ten years with extensive global consultation, the Earth Charter has been formally endorsed by thousands of organizations.
 The Earth Charter continues the Brundtland Commission’s understanding of the connections between social justice, environmental welfare, and economic security.

 Today most uses of and references to sustainability emphasize the concept’s simultaneous environmental, social, and economic dimensions.
 For example, businesses talk about the triple bottom line: people, planet, and profits (or, alternately, human capital, natural capital, and financial capital).
 Likewise, sustainability educators commonly refer to the Three E’s of sustainability: economy, ecology, and equity.

 Popular representations of sustainability also underscore the concept’s three dimensions.
 Sustainability experts often use a three-legged stool as a symbol for sustainability.
 The social, economic, and environmental components each represent one of the stool’s legs.
 If one of the legs is missing, the sustainability stool can’t balance or function.
 A common illustration of sustainability is the diagram below depicting three overlapping circles representing environmental needs, economic needs, and social needs.
 The area where the circles overlap and all three needs are met is the area of sustainability.

-Another popular representation is the following diagram which sustainability is depicted as three concentric circles to further emphasize the interdependence of the three dimensions – the economic existing within the social/cultural, and both existing within the environment.
+Similarly, sustainability is often depicted as three concentric circles to further emphasize the interdependence of the three dimensions – the economic existing within the social/cultural, and both existing within the environment.